 Sam McIlhagga - Director of Bands Albion College

-Donald S. "Doby" Dobrosky, Sr., founder, CEO emeritus, director, and board advisor, holds a B.A. in economics from Lake Forest College and a second B.A. in music from Skidmore College.
-Mr. Dobrosky performed with the Nutley Symphony, Montclair Symphony, Skaneateless Summer Band, and even with his own dance band at local clubs and venues.
+Donald S. "Doby" Dobrosky, Sr., founder and director, passed away at his home in November 2021 with his friends and family by his side.
+Donald earned two Bachelor of Arts degrees, one in economics from Lake Forest College and another in music from Skidmore College.
+Mr. Dobrosky performed with the Nutley Symphony, the Montclair Symphony, the Skaneateless Summer Band, and even with his own dance band at local clubs and venues.
 A Naval Reserve bandsman, he directed the Naval Air Technical Training Center Band in Memphis.
 Doby served as a percussion specialist with Lenawee Schools, as staff percussionist for the Croswell Opera House, as principal with the Lenawee Pops Orchestra, and as founder of the Tecumseh Pops Orchestra.
 He also directed the pit orchestra at the Tecumseh Center for the Arts, conducted the Saline Players, appeared with the Ann Arbor Light Opera, and performed with the Dexter Community Band.
+"If there was one thought I would leave with my students, it is: never lose your ability to dream."

 Co-Founder & Director, Choir